RealTriassic/RealTriassic/README.md

 - **Linux System Administration**: I'm proficient in managing Linux servers, implementing security measures, and troubleshooting issues.
 - **UI Design**: I have a keen eye for design and specialize in creating beautiful user interfaces that enhance the user experience.
-- **Web Development**: My expertise in HTML, CSS, JavaScript & Typescript and various web frameworks lets me build awesome web apps.
+- **Web Development**: My expertise in HTML, CSS, JavaScript & Typescript and various frameworks lets me build awesome web apps.
 - **Minecraft Server Development**: I'm passionate about creating Minecraft servers for everyone to enjoy.

 ## 📧 Contact Me